2023–24 NBL season

 The 2023–24 NBL season was the 46th season of the National Basketball League since its establishment in 1979.
 A total of ten teams contested in the 2023–24 season.

 Australian broadcast rights to the season are held by ESPN in the third season of a three-year deal.
 All games are available live on ESPN and the streaming platform Kayo Sports.
 Network 10 will broadcast two Sunday afternoon games on 10 Peach and 10 Play.
 In New Zealand, Sky Sport will continue as the official league broadcaster.

 As Australia and New Zealand participated in 2025 FIBA Asia Cup qualification, the league took a break during the FIBA international windows of 19–30 November 2023 and 18–28 February 2024.

-The Tasmania JackJumpers won their maiden NBL championship after defeating Melbourne United in the Grand Final series, becoming the first Tasmanian NBL champions since Launceston Casino City in 1981.
+The Tasmania JackJumpers won their maiden NBL championship after defeating Melbourne United in the Championship Series, becoming the first Tasmanian NBL champions since Launceston Casino City in 1981.

 Teams

 All ten teams from the 2022–23 NBL season continued on in 2023–24.